Crash of Rhinos

-Crash of Rhinos were an English emo band from Derby, England.
-They were signed to Topshelf Records, To Lose La Track and Big Scary Monsters.
+Crash of Rhinos are an English emo band from Derby.
+They were signed to Topshelf Records, To Lose La Track, and Big Scary Monsters.

 History

-Prior to the formation of Crash of Rhinos, Jim Cork, Paul Beal Richard J. Birkin had been members of the Little Explorer; and Birkin, Cork, Draper and Craven had been in the Jesus Years.
+Prior to the formation of Crash of Rhinos, Jim Cork, Paul Beal, and Richard J. Birkin had been members of the Little Explorer; and Birkin, Cork, Draper and Craven had been in the Jesus Years.

 Crash of Rhinos was formed in 2009.
 They released two full-length albums before disbanding in 2014.
+Oli Craven, Ian Draper, and Jim Cork later formed the trio Holding Patterns.

+Crash of Rhinos reconvened in 2025 after Italian label Legno approached the band regarding a repress of their first album, Distal.
+The band agreed to play some shows, but vowed to not to announce activities until they completed a new record.
+In March 2026, the band announced their reunion with their third studio album, Logbook, to be released 22 May, as well as shows in the UK and Italy that summer.

+Musical style

-Their rough punk style echoed earlier emo bands from the 1990s such as Jawbreaker and Burning Airlines.
+The band is known for an atypical lineup including two bassists, with all five members on vocals.
+Their rough punk style echoes earlier emo bands from the 1990s such as Jawbreaker and Burning Airlines.